sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 * Read my Outlook calendar
 * Write new calendar to my Gmail calendar

 But I can't trust this app even I write the code.
 I don't know if a hacker can hack this app and get all the information of my account, then it will be a disaster, they can do anything on my behalf.
 So I won't store my account information in this app.
-And if the disaster happend, I want to stop it as soon as possible, so I need a way to control the access of this app.
+And if the disaster happened, I want to stop it as soon as possible, so I need a way to control the access of this app.

 So based on this example, we can get two basic requirements about this app

-* The app shouldn't store the acccount information(username/password)
+* The app shouldn't store the account information(username/password)

 * I should be able to control the access of the app, that is
-  * The app can only access the data I concent
+  * The app can only access the data I consent
   * I can stop the access in any time

 ## How to implement?